aymenhta/datatroll/README.md

 ## datatroll: Powerfully Wrangle Your CSV Data in Rust
 datatroll is a robust and user-friendly Rust library for efficiently loading, manipulating, and exporting data stored in CSV files.
-Say goodbye to tedious hand-coding data parsing and welcome a streamlined workflow for wrangling your data with ease.

 ### Features:
-- **Versatile Data Loading:**
+- **Data Loading:**
   - Read data from CSV files with configurable separators and headers.
   - Specify data types for each column, ensuring type safety and efficient processing.
   - Handle missing values with graceful error handling.
-- **Intuitive Data Manipulation:**
+- **Data Manipulation:**
     - Insert new rows with custom values into your data.
     - Drop unwanted rows or columns to focus on relevant data.
     - Leverage powerful aggregations to calculate:
         - Mean, max, min, and median of numeric columns.
         - Mode (most frequent value) of categorical columns.
         - Variance of numeric columns.
-    - Apply custom transformations to specific columns using lambda functions.
+    - Apply custom transformations to specific columns.
-    - Supports Pagination
+    - Supports Pagination.
-- **Seamless Data Export:**
+- **Data Export:**
     - Write manipulated data back to a new CSV file, retaining original format or specifying your own.
     - Customize output with options like separator selection and header inclusion.
 ### Benefits: